 A.2 Service Discovery/Advertisement

-One of most significant features of service layer protocol for the IoT is to advertise or discover services to a remote entity or application.
+One of the most significant features of service layer protocol for the IoT is to advertise or discover services to a remote entity or application.
 Both systems have specified significantly different advertisement and discovery mechanism.